Frequently Asked Questions

 What are your hours of operation?

-Our volunteer hours of operation at Houston Methodist are Monday through Friday from 8 a.m. to 5 p.m.
+Our Volunteer Services department's hours of operation at Houston Methodist Hospital are Monday through Friday from 8 a.m. to 5 p.m.

 What are the hours I may volunteer?

-The majority of volunteer opportunities occur during business hours (Monday though Friday from 8 a.m. to 5 p.m.), although we do offer limited opportunities during evenings and weekends.
+The majority of volunteer opportunities occur during our department's business hours (Monday through Friday from 8 a.m. to 5 p.m.), although we do offer limited opportunities during evenings and weekends.

 Is a flu shot required?

-Yes, volunteers must get a flu shot every flu season as an annual requirement.
+Yes, volunteers must get a flu shot every flu season as an annual hospital requirement.

 If I have received a flu shot from somewhere outside of Houston Methodist, may I use it to fulfill this requirement?